ExploitEngineer/budget-ch/docs/members-invitations.md

 ## Tables

+- **Hub Invitations**: renders `email`, `role`, `status` (accepted vs pending), and `expires` columns.
+Status badges reuse the shared `Badge` component and the dates are formatted with `date-fns`.
 - **Hub Members**: renders `name`, `email`, `role`, and `joined` columns using `@tanstack/react-table`.
 When no members are returned, a localized empty message replaces the table.
-- **Hub Invitations**: renders `email`, `role`, `status` (accepted vs pending), and `expires` columns.
-Status badges reuse the shared `Badge` component and the dates are formatted with `date-fns`.
-- Both tables sit in their own cards beneath the invite form so users can clearly see who is already in the hub and which invitations are still outstanding.
+- The card now stacks the invite form first, followed by the invitations table, and then the members table.

 ## Translations